ccnmtl/phtcstatic/content/atlasti/course-description.md

 ## Who should take this course?

-* Tier 1 - entry level public health professionals (i.e. individuals that have limited experience working in the public health field and are not in management positions)
+* Tier 1 - entry level public health professionals (i.e. individuals that have limited experience working in the public health field and are not in management positions),
-* Tier 2 - individuals with management and/or supervisory responsibilities MPH students
+* Tier 2 - individuals with management and/or supervisory responsibilities,
+* MPH students

 ## Prerequisites

-Through prior training or experience, trainees are expected to have background knowledge of the following topics: Qualitative research methods Quantitative research methods
-For those without this background knowledge, it is recommended that you complete this training: <a href="https://www.train.org/DesktopModules/eLearning/CourseDetails/CourseDetailsForm.aspx?tabid=62&courseid=1046375&backURL=L0Rlc2t0b3BTaGVsbC5hc3B4P3RhYklkPTYyJmdvdG89YnJvd3NlJmJyb3dzZT1rZXl3b3JkJmtleXdvcmQ9aW50cm8rdG8rcXVhbGl0YXRpdmUrcmVzZWFyY2gma2V5b3B0aW9uPUJvdGgmY2xpbmljYWw9Qm90aCZsb2NhbD1BbGwmQnlDb3N0PTA=" target="_blank">Introduction to Qualitative Research</a>.
+Through prior training or experience, trainees are expected to have background knowledge of the qualitative and quantitative research methods.
+For those without this background knowledge, it is recommended that you complete this training: [Introduction to Qualitative Research](https://region2phtc.org/portfolio/introduction-to-qualitative-research/).

 ## Estimated time to complete